Dynflow/dynflow/pages/source/documentation/index.md

 -   **Error** - When one or more actions failed.
 -   **Pending** - Execution plan still runs.

+TODO how do I access such states as a programmer?
+TODO which Action phase states are "finish" and which requires user interaction?

 ### Error handling

 If there is an error in **planning** phase, the error is recorded and raised by `trigger` method.

+?? ^ trigger is a method used to get the action that I'm subscribed to, or does that refer to world trigger?, not really sure what the statement tries to say

 If there is an error in **running** phase, the execution pauses.
 You can inspect the error in [console](#console).
 The error may be intermittent or you may fix the problem manually.
 After